YCyoon1994/swpp202001/README.md

 - May.
 1: We made a FAQ list for the team project document here: [issue 12](https://github.com/snu-sf-class/swpp202001/issues/12)

+- May.
+4: We announce the assembly interpreter, tests, and bug fixes in compiler: [issue 13](https://github.com/snu-sf-class/swpp202001/issues/13)

 ## Assignments

 - Mar.
 19: Assignment 1 is announced.
 See here: https://github.com/aqjune/swpp202001-assn1